ministryofjustice/moj-frontend/docs/components/add-another/_how-to-use.md

 The add another component creates another item on a page.
 The data remains on the page until the user submits it, for example with a 'save and continue’ button.

-The component does not allow users to edit their items after they've been submitted.
+The component does not allow users to edit the items after submitting them.
 This can be done using the [GOV.UK ‘check answers’ pattern](https://design-system.service.gov.uk/patterns/check-answers/).

 [screenshot example]